 On the Streets of Philadelphia”

-Philadelphia was another song from Philadelphia, the movie starring Tom Hanks.
-His role in this movie earned him his first Academy Award for Best Actor.
-Guitarist Neil Young’s gripping voice came on towards the end of the movie as he begged his home (Philly) not to turn its back on him.
+“Philadelphia” was another song from Philadelphia, the movie.
+Artist Neil Young‘s gripping voice came on towards the end of the movie as he begged Philly not to turn its back on him.

 “City of brotherly love